libgit2/libgit2/PROJECTS.md

       executes the action in question
 * Isolate logic of ignore evaluation into a standalone API
 * Upgrade internal libxdiff code to latest from core Git
-* Improve index internals with hashtable lookup for files instead of using binary search every time
 * Tree builder improvements:
     * Extend to allow building a tree hierarchy
 * Apply-patch API